jdtang13/Normanate/README.md

 to install all the dependencies. `npm` for server-side dependencies, and `bower` for client-side dependencies.

+### Seeding the database

 To install the etymology database, run

     $ node seed

 in the base folder.
 This only has to be done once, and if you want to rewrite the database for whatever reason.

+The seed script now also works with the production database!
+It takes the following command line arguments:
+    --mongo: the URI of the mongo instance to seed.
+Defaults to the localhost test database
+    -f: flag to read the --mongo information from a file

+Example:

+    $ node seed --mongo mongodb://localhost:27017/test
+    $ node seed --mongo -f mongodata.txt

 ### Running the program